skandertebo/SOLID/SOLID_Principles_Solutions.md

 3. `ProximitySensor` - Proximity sensor functionality

 This ensures that classes only need to implement the interfaces relevant to their behavior.

+# Dependency Inversion Principle (DIP) Solution

+## Problem Identification
+The original code violated the Dependency Inversion Principle in the following ways:

+1. The `EncodingModule` class had direct dependencies on concrete implementations:
+   - File I/O classes (FileReader, FileWriter)
+   - Network classes (URL, InputStream)
+   - Database class (MyDatabase)

+2. The class was tightly coupled to:
+   - Specific file paths
+   - Network protocols and URLs
+   - Database implementation

+## Solution
+The code was refactored to:

+1. Create abstractions for:
+   - Reading and writing data
+   - Database operations
+2. Make the `EncodingModule` depend on these abstractions
+3. Implement concrete classes for different data sources
+4. Use dependency injection to provide the concrete implementations

+This removes dependency on concrete implementations